tjrov/bootloader/README.md

 3. Upon receiving a command you choose, change the value in EEPROM index 0x00 to anything except 0x01 (e.g. 0x42 :D).

 4. Reset the ROV computer in software and the bootloader will run this time.

+<h1>Bootloader LED Blink Codes</h1>
+The bootloader uses the pin 13 LED (the blue one on the main computer board) to show important status info.

+Remember that the bootloader always runs when the ROV powers up.
+At this time, it will decide either to run the main program or stay in the bootloader and wait for code to be uploaded.
+If the bootloader is passing on to the main program, it will blink TWICE.
+If it will stay in the bootloader, it will blink FIVE TIMES (FICE? idk).